What is an Infographic? Infographic Definition + 5 Examples

 On the other hand, a topic like the electoral college is less time-sensitive.
 This is a topic that people are constantly asking questions about and want to know more.
 It becomes even more relevant when a presidential election happens.

 As you research different topics, think about whether they are time sensitive.
-You want to choose topics that will have longevity and be able to be shared whenever.
+You want to choose topics that are evergreen.
 It will help you have a more effective infographic that reaches more people.

 4. Figure out what your audience will learn